 (US Department of Education, 1996).

-To date, FathersRead365 has distributed over 100,000 books to youth so they can start their own personal home library.
-Support the FathersRead365 Book Bus and their goal to provide youth & families access to literacy resources in underserved communities.
+To date, FathersRead365 has distributed over 200,000 books to youth so they can start their own personal home library.
+Support the FathersRead365 Book Bus and their goal to provide youth & families access to literacy resources in under-resourced communities.